Customers of Three can look forward to a new era of mobile connectivity as the mobile provider launches its 5G service nationwide.

 How can I sign up?

 Three is offering both prepay and bill pay customers access to its 5G network, however, customers looking to sign up will of course need to have a 5G compatible handset.

 Three is currently offering a total of five 5G-ready handsets, with 15 in total expected to be available by the end of the year.
-This is also expected to include the launch of Apple’s 5G iPhone range to be announced in October.
+This includes Apple’s 5G handset, which was announced in October.